nick-shaw/blackmagic-output/README.md

 **Understanding `narrow_range` in `display_solid_color`:**
 The `narrow_range` parameter interpretation depends on input type and pixel format:
-- **Integer with YUV10**: If True, values are narrow range (64-940), allowing super-white (>940) and sub-black (<64).
+- **Integer with YUV10**: If True, values are treated as narrow range (64-940), allowing super-white (>940) and sub-black (<64).
 Converted to float then to narrow range YUV10 output.
-If False, values are full range (0-1023), converted to float then to narrow range YUV10 output.
+If False, values are treated as full range (0-1023), converted to float then to narrow range YUV10 output.
 - **Integer with RGB10**: Informative only - indicates whether values represent narrow (64-940) or full (0-1023) range.
 Values are output without range conversion.
 Warning issued about lack of range signaling.
 - **Integer with RGB12**: Warning issued if True (RGB12 always full range).
 - **Float with YUV10**: Always converted to narrow range (64-940 for Y, 64-960 for CbCr).
 Parameter has no effect (warning if False).